denoland/docs/runtime/getting_started/command_line_interface.md

      syntax check on `index.js` as per Node's `-c` flag.
 The second will _execute_ `index.js` with `-c` passed to `require("process").argv`.

----

-There exist logical groups of flags that are shared between related subcommands.
+## Shared flags

+Some flags can be used with multiple related subcommands.
 We discuss these below.

-## Watch mode
+### Watch mode

 You can supply the `--watch` flag to `deno run`, `deno test`, `deno compile`, and `deno fmt` to enable the built-in file watcher.
+The watcher enables automatic reloading of your application whenever changes are detected in the source files.
+This is particularly useful during development, as it allows you to see the effects of your changes immediately without manually restarting the application.

-The files that are watched depend on the subcommand used:
+The files that are watched will depend on the subcommand used:

-- for `deno run`, `deno test`, and `deno compile` the entrypoint, and all local files the entrypoint(s) statically import(s) will be watched.
+- for `deno run`, `deno test`, and `deno compile` the entrypoint, and all local files that the entrypoint statically imports will be watched.
 - for `deno fmt` all local files and directories specified as command line arguments (or the working directory if no specific files/directories is passed) are watched.

-Whenever one of the watched files is changed on disk, the program will automatically be restarted / formatted / tested / bundled.

 ```shell
 deno run --watch main.ts